How to recover your architecture after drift and erosion

 Applications that were initially well-architected can deteriorate due to various factors such as neglect, shifting priorities, developer turnover, release pressures, a lack of awareness of these changes and many other factors.

-👎 Patchwork and Reactive Measures: Simply tweaking the code tends to be a superficial fix.
+👎 Patchwork and reactive measures: Simply tweaking the code tends to be a superficial fix.
 Without a comprehensive understanding of the system’s architecture or the root causes of issues, teams operate on a reactive basis, which seldom resolves the underlying problems.
+When developers debug issues without full-stack context (seeing only error logs or frontend symptoms) they often apply fixes that address immediate pain points while missing the architectural violations underneath.
+This reactive debugging perpetuates drift by treating symptoms rather than causes.

-The most effective strategy for managing all types of technical debt involves shifting from these reactive measures a holistic, proactive approach to software development.
-This involves continuous, small, upfront system design reviews that integrate new requirements as if they had always been part of the system.
+The most effective strategy for managing all types of technical debt involves shifting from these REACTIVE measures a holistic, PROACTIVE approach to software development.

 Addressing these architectural mismatches promptly reduces the "interest" accrued from technical debt, which manifests as bugs, increased time for understanding the system, and extended development time for new features.